kdrag0n/earlypilot/README.md

-# Patreon download server
+# Earlypilot

-This is an all-in-one server for managing Patreon benefits and Stripe purchases for one-time software downloads.
+This is an all-in-one server for monetizing software development with the early access supporter model, including managing Patreon benefits and Stripe purchases for one-time software downloads.

 ## Features